top of page

 Copper Tongue Scraper from India

-The health benefits of a squeaky-clean tongue and mouth can be surprising.
+The health benefits of a squeaky-clean tongue and mouth are wonderful and popular with those closest to you.

 Health Benefits reported from regular tongue cleaning include: